 Women’s Health Week: simple tips to improve your wellbeing

-In celebration of Women’s Health Week (2–6 September), we lined up some of our leading female researchers from the Institute for Physical Activity and Nutrition (IPAN), and asked them to share their best women’s health tip in their field of expertise.
-Luckily, most of these can also be applied to men too!
-Professor Jo Salmon Jo […]
+In celebration of Women’s Health Week, we asked some of our leading female researchers to share their best women’s health tip in their field of expertise.

 In celebration of Women’s Health Week (2–6 September), we lined up some of our leading female researchers from the Institute for Physical Activity and Nutrition (IPAN), and asked them to share their best women’s health tip in their field of expertise.
 Luckily, most of these can also be applied to men too!